jasonwashburn/zarf/adr/0026-schema.md

 - *and* that package uses keys that did not exist in pre v1
 - *when* the package is deployed with Zarf pre v1
 - *then* Zarf pre 1 will deploy the package without issues.
 If there is an automatic migration to a previous field that then will take place.
 If the field is unrecognized by the schema, then the user will be warned they are deploying a package that has features that do not exist in the current version of Zarf.

+## Option to discuss

+At create time Zarf will package both a `zarf.yaml` and a `zarfv1.yaml`, if a `zarfv1.yaml` exists Zarf will use that.
+If a `zarfv1.yaml` does not exist, then Zarf will know that the package was prev1 and use the regular `zarf.yaml`.
+This will allow new features or schema changes added post v1 to be migrated to the old Zarf schema so the new features can be deployed preV1

+## Consequences

+- Users of deprecated group do not have a direct replacement, though this will happen regardless, and we've been warning users of several months
+- We will have to have two different schema types which will be mostly copies of one another.
+However the original schema should never change
+-